bisq-network/bisq-website/index.md

 Unlike traditional online exchanges, Bisq is designed to be:

  - **Instantly accessible** – no need for registration or approval from a central authority.
  - **Decentralized** – there is no single point of failure.
-The system is peer-to-peer and trading can not be stopped or censored.
+The system is peer-to-peer and trading cannot be stopped or censored.
  - **Safe** – Bisq never holds your funds.
 Decentralized arbitration system and security deposits protect traders.
  - **Private** – no one except trading partners exchange personally identifying data.
 All personal data is stored locally.
  - **Secure** – end-to-end encrypted communication routed over Tor.